A story in every bottle.

-A Story in each wine.
-The story of Casa Ferreirinha is inextricably associated with one extraordinary woman.
-Dona Antónia Adelaide Ferreira was born in 1811 in the country town of Régua, the gateway to the winelands of the Douro Valley.
+The story of Casa Ferreirinha is inextricably associated with one extraordinary woman: Dona Antónia Adelaide Ferreira was born in 1811 in the country town of Régua, the gateway to the wines of the Douro Valley.
 Though small in stature and reserved by nature, Dona Antónia was a charismatic visionary with entrepreneurial drive.
-In 1845, she took over her family’s business, the first Portuguese family owned company in the Douro founded in 1751, at the age of 33.
-During her time running the company, Dona Antónia expanded her estates, created new expanses of terraced vineyards and improved the hard lives of the local farming families.
+In 1845 at age 33, she took over her family’s business, Ferreira Port, the first Portuguese family owned Port House in the Douro.
+During her tenure at Ferreira Port, Dona Antónia expanded her estates, created new expanses of terraced vineyards and improved the hard lives of the local farming families.

-In the 1950’s, Fernando Nicolau de Almeida, winemaker for Casa Ferreirinha set out to make the highest quality unfortified wines in the Douro.
-His aim was to produce elegant, top-quality wines with the ageing potential of Vintage Port.
-In 1952, Barca Velha was born, an iconic wine made only in the best years by taking the best grapes from the Douro Superior and combing them with grapes sourced at high altitudes.
+In the 1950’s, Ferreira’s technical director, Fernando Nicolau de Almeida, set out to make the highest quality unfortified wines in the Douro.
+His aim was to produce elegant, top-quality wines with the aging potential of Vintage Port.
+In 1952, Barca Velha was born, an iconic wine made only in exceptional vintages combining the best grapes from the Douro Superior with grapes sourced at high altitudes.